alihashmiii/curvatureMeasure/README.md

 # curvatureMeasure
-Mathematica script (curvatureMeasure.m) for calculating curvature along the boundary of an image object
+`curvatureMeasure.m` is a Mathematica script for calculating curvature along the boundary of an image object

 #### image